-- Variation Swatches and Photos: Color swatches are visual, interactive image swatches that you can use to display color options for your clothing.
+- Variation Swatches and Photos: Color swatches are visual, interactive image swatches that you can use to design your products and display color options for your clothing.

-- Smart Coupons: Sell personalized gift cards and provide advance discounts.
+- Smart Coupons: Send personalized email with gift cards and provide advance discounts.

 - WooCommerce Subscriptions: Sell themed clothing subscription boxes or send out a new pair of fun socks to customers every month.
 Recurring payments can be easily managed.